shobhit-garg/shobhit-garg.github.io/_posts/blog/2016-02-14-nginx-and-reverse-proxy.markdown

  `apt-get install -y nginx`

  In my case the conf file is located at /etc/nginx/nginx.conf .
 Again if you don't find it here you can use `find` command to find it's location.

- Installing nginx using these methods automatically triggers it.Go to localhost:80 to check nginx has started successfully or not.
+ Installing nginx using these methods automatically triggers it.
+Go to localhost:80 to check nginx has started successfully or not.
 Now stop nginx using command `sudo nginx -s stop`.
 For making nginx worked as reverse proxy, you have to edit the nginx.conf file and start nginx again using command `nginx`.

 __nginx.conf__